 Several hardware backends are supported by the library and built-in support for improved Head Related Transfer Functions (HRTF) and virtualization (multiple speaker output) is available.

-For project Devil Ray, released late 2017, AeonWave version 3.0 switched to 64-bit double precision matrices internally.
-Another big change is switching to dual licensing with GPL2 and a commercial license.
+For project Devil Ray, released late 2017, AeonWave version 3.0 switched to dual licensing with GPL3 and a commercial license.
+Another big change is switching to 64-bit double precision matrices internally.
+Further changes are supplemental C++ support classes, tighter integration of audio file and stream support code and the option to assing filters and effects to the sensor, emitter and audio-frames by using xml-encoded AAXS buffer objects which may be located at a remote host.
 This version also removed all leftovers from the version 1.0 API, fixed the return values of a few effect and filter functions to be more consistent with the rest of the API.
-Further changes are C++ support classes, tighter integration of audio file and stream support code and the option to assing filters and effects to the sensor, emitter and audio-frames by using xml-encoded AAXS buffer objects.

 The AeonWave Audio eXtensions library defines a number of basic objects:

 |Driver||Stereo||Select which hardware interface to use for audio input or output.|

 |Mixer||Stereo||Controls the hardware audio format and frequency and supports global filters and effects.

 A mixer is in essence pure stereo (multi-channel) and applied Filters and Effects affects the sound output.